 The devil no longer hides, he shapes each generation through songs and music videos.

 → Music celebrities to avoid says YouTube videos.

 First it was drugs in the 70’s

-This “dark imagery” began in the 1970s and 80s with Black Sabbath, Motley Crue, KISS, and the likes of Alice Cooper (who later became a Christian).
+This “dark imagery” began in the 1970s and 80s with Black Sabbath, Motley Crue, KISS, and the likes of Alice Cooper.
 They used devilish art as merchandise.
-“Acid Rock” swept aside sensible music and all genres were fueled by everything from alcohol and marijuana to cocaine and quaaludes.
-The 70’s rock music was about getting stoned and ripped.
+“Acid Rock” swept aside sensible music and all genres were fueled by alcohol, marijuana to cocaine and quaaludes.
+The 70’s rock music was about getting stoned.
 (Rolling Stones)

 Selling sex in the 80’s and 90’s

-In 1992, she released the book “Madonna SEX” that featured sex and masturbation.
+In 1992, she released the book “Madonna SEX” that was about fetishes and masturbation.
 In her Truth or Dare docufilm, she encouraged her gay dancers to be proud of their homosexual identity.
-Although her intention was to free people from pretentions, it also unleashed lewd behavior.
-Despite all these controversies, Madonna’s popularity remains rock solid.
+Madonna has influenced artists like Rihanna, Lady Gaga, Beyonce, Miley Cyrus, Nicki Minaj, and Katy Perry.

 In the 1990’s Nirvana was the coolest band despite having songs like “Rape me.”
-Towards 2000, “sex songs” by Britney Spears, Toni Braxton, Christina Aguilera, Eminem, and others were on the mainstream.
-Coupled with TV series like ‘Sex in the City,’ permissive sex became a norm data shows.
-There was a 9% rise in teen pregnancy from 1985 to 1990.
-Data from 1982–2002 shows that almost all Americans have sex before marrying.
+Towards 2000, “sex songs” by Britney Spears, Toni Braxton, Christina Aguilera, and Eminem were on the mainstream.
+Coupled with TV series like ‘Sex in the City,’ millennial babies were being groomed for a new sexual norm.

 → Why kids should avoid the music of Billie Eilish.